TheTheoryOfCode/State-Machine-Using-Boost-Statechart/Chapter-1/Readme.md

-# Chapter - 1 : Creating Basic Statemachiane using Boost::Startchart Library
+# Chapter - 1 : Creating Basic Statemachiane using Boost::Statechart Library

 ## 1.1  What are StateMachines?